PowerDNS/pdns/docs/manpages/rec_control.1.md

 get-ntas
 :    Get a list of the currently configured Negative Trust Anchors.

+get-tas
+:    Get a list of the currently configured Trust Anchors.

 get-parameter *KEY* [*KEY*]...
 :    Retrieves the specified configuration parameter(s).